World Golf Hall of Fame: History

-The World Golf Hall of Fame was originally located in Pinehurst, North Carolina, and was privately operated by Diamondhead Corp., then owners of the Pinehurst Resort.
+The World Golf Hall of Fame is located in Pinehurst, North Carolina, and was originally privately operated by Diamondhead Corp., then owners of the Pinehurst Resort.
 It opened in September 1974 with an initial class of 13 members.
 Initially it was a local project, but the PGA of America took over management in 1983 and acquired full ownership in 1986.

 Two other halls of fame have been merged into the World Golf Hall of Fame.
 The PGA of America established one in 1940, which was merged into the Pinehurst Hall in the 1980s.
 The Hall of Fame of Women's Golf was established by the LPGA in 1951, with four charter members: Patty Berg, Betty Jameson, Louise Suggs, and Babe Zaharias.
 It was inactive for some years, but in 1967 it moved into its first physical premises, which were in Augusta, Georgia and was renamed the LPGA Tour Hall of Fame.
 In 1998 it merged into the World Golf Hall of Fame.